wultra/powerauth-restful-integration/docs/RESTful-API-for-Spring.md

 }
 ```

-_Note: The `v3` endpoints provide the most current implementation of PowerAuth security protocol.
+_Note: The `v3` endpoints provide the most current implementation of PowerAuth cryptography protocol.
 If you still need to use the `v2` endpoints, include the `v2` context path for the Marshaller:_

 ```
 marshaller.setContextPaths("io.getlime.powerauth.soap.v2", "io.getlime.powerauth.soap.v3");